History of slavery in Utah: Black enslavement by Mormons

 In 1847, the Mormon pioneers arrived with African slaves, which was the first time African slavery was in the area.
-Three blacks who arrived in Utah with Brigham Young's party were slaves.
+Three black people who arrived in Utah with Brigham Young's party were slaves.
 Mormons arrived in the middle of the Mexican–American War and ignored the Mexican ban on slavery.
-Instead, slavery was recognized by custom, which has been seen as naturally coming from the Mormon view on blacks.
+Instead, slavery was recognized by custom, which has been seen as naturally coming from the Mormon view on black people.
 Like many Christians of the day, Mormons believed in the Curse of Cain and Curse of Ham.
-Early Mormon leaders taught that God decreed that blacks should be "servants of servants" and that governments did not have the power to reverse God's decree.
+Early Mormon leaders taught that God decreed that black people should be "servants of servants" and that governments did not have the power to reverse God's decree.
 Three slaves arrived in the first company of pioneers, but more arrived in later companies.

 After Utah territory passed to American rule following the Treaty of Guadalupe Hidalgo in 1848, the issue of slavery in the newly acquired territories became a major issue, with the Whigs wanting to keep Mexico's ban on slavery and the Democrats wanting to introduce slavery.
 During discussions, Utah lobbyist John Milton Bernhisel hid Utah slavery from members of Congress.
 With the Compromise of 1850, Utah was granted the right to decide by popular sovereignty whether it wanted to allow slavery.
-By 1850, there were around 100 blacks, the majority of whom were slaves.
+By 1850, there were around 100 black people, the majority of whom were slaves.
 It is difficult to know the exact numbers, because Utah continued to hide slaves.
 The 1850 census of Utah territory was taken without the certification of Territorial Secretary Broughton Harris, who complained that the census was done in his absence and that it had several irregularities.
 The census only reported 26 slaves, with a note that all of them were heading to California, making it seem like there would not be any slaves in Utah.
 It did not include any of the slaves held in Bountiful, Utah.